hillaabra/pinterest-data-pipeline934/README.md

 (The next stage of development for this pipeline would be to develop the **Server Layer** of the architecture, where the outputs of the batch and stream layers could be merged to allow for both historical and real-time data analysis.)

-The same **data cleaning transformations** are performed on the corresponding datasets across the two layers.
+The same **data cleaning transformations** are performed on the corresponding datasets in the two layers.
 These include:
 - Reordering, renaming, combining and/or dropping columns for better data comprehension
 - Type-casting columns where necessary
 - Data normalisation, including replacing missing or unmeaningful values with `None`